-'''

-TYPE DATABASE
+TYPE D DATABASE USER CTDR-ADDRESS METHOD

-USER

-CIDR-ADDRESS

-METHOD

-IPv4 local connections:

-md5

-host

-all

-127.0.0.1/32

-all

-IPv6 local connections:

-all

-host

-all

-::1/128

-md5

-'''
+ocal connect

+host a all all 127.0.0.1/32 md5

+IPv6 lo ocal connect , ,

+host a all all ::1/128 md5

 Note: The other lines that are in your pg_hba.conf are important either for PostgreSQL internal commands to work or for existing applications you may have.
 Do not delete them.